Latest update: 2/12/18

 The Li-Ion rechargeable will self discharge at a significantly lower rate.
 I have read that they will shed about 10% of their charge in a month to six weeks.
 After that the self discharge is much slower.
 Mine will hold very close to 90% charge for three months.
 In fact, they may be better than that, but three months is the longest I have tested them to.
 BIG difference there.

 Just like cars where you have Ford, Chevy, Dodge, Nissan, (etc, ad nausium), there are many many different brands of flashlights.
 The one item that I find most important in selecting a brand of flashlight, is your intended use.
 If you are going to use it daily and "most strenuously" (such as the Police do) then Streamlight or Maglight are excellent choices.
-For the rest of us, Xeno (pronounced Ze-no) was a good choice, but they seem to have ceased coming out with new versions.
-As such, the currently most viable units seem to come from Nitecore.
+The currently most viable units, at least for my type of use, seem to come from Nitecore.

 I have more than one Streamlight and they are a good product.
 The primary objection that I have to their product is the type(s) of battery you need for them.
 The better of their line run on either CR123 (at $2 to $3 each) that provide you with about one hour of service, OR rechargeable Nickel Cadmium (NiCad) batteries that run from $4 each to as much as $20.
 Do remember you will need to learn about the care and feeding of NiCads, should you decide to run Rechargeable NiCads. - - - I find Streamlight to be very usable, but far from optimal.